-In 2022, there was one OIS incident in which 31-35 rounds were fired, which represented three percent of the 31 total

-OFFICER - HIT RATIO

-The 2022 total number of rounds fired compared to the total number of rounds which struck their intended targets resulted in a hit ratio of 31 percent.
-This accounted for a 15-percentage point decrease compared to 46 percent in 2021.
-In addition, when compared to the 2018 through 2021 aggregate hit ratio of 31 percent, 2022 experienced no change in percentage point.
-Historically, from 2018 through 2022, the hit ratio of all OIS incidents accounting for 333 of the 1,058 total rounds fired, was 31 percent.
+In 2022, there was one OIS incident in which 31-35 rounds were fired, which represented three percent of the 31 total incidents.
+This accounted for a three-percentage point increase compared to zero percent in 2021.
+In addition, when compared to the aggregate percentage of incidents in which 31-35 rounds were fired during OIS incidents from 2018 through 2021 of two percent, 2022 experienced a one-percentage point increase.